 How has your singleness been a blessing in your life?

 Countless ways!
 I really could have a long list of how being single has been a blessing, but I think there is one word that I can summarize most of it- service.
 I have been able to serve in ways that I probably would not have been able to if I was married.
 I've traveled out of the country three times (two of which were missions trips), I dog-sit and babysit for friends and families on occasion, and I can be as involved in church ministries as I want.
 My schedule is flexible and open, which means that I am available for things like last minute changes and spontaneous outings.
-If I had a husband and kids to take care of, I doubt I would be able to do all of that and more since my priority would be to them instead of all these other things.
+If I had a husband and kids to take care of, I doubt I would be able to do all of that and more since they would be my priority instead of all these other things.
 Being able to serve is one of my greatest passions, whether it be a huge project or a mundane task.
 Being single has made the ability to serve a broad path to pursue.

 What has been the hardest part of being single?